 - Try artificial sweetener in place of sugar.

-- Choose diet fizzy drinks and no added sugar squashes instead of sugary versions.
+- If you normally have sugary drinks, choose diet fizzy drinks and no added sugar squashes instead.
+Or go for water with natural flavourings, like mint or sliced lemon.
 Sugary drinks are best used as a treatment for hypos.

 - Try to cook from scratch where possible – that way you can be sure of what's in your food.
 Check out our tasty, easy-to-follow and simple recipes.